matanel-oren/Hebrew-Register-Classification/README.md

 ## Data

-The data collecting task was challenging, because one corpus tends to follow the same register across its texts.
-For example, in journal or newspaper there is an editor who cares the writing style, in Wikipedia there are [guidelines](https://he.wikipedia.org/wiki/%D7%95%D7%99%D7%A7%D7%99%D7%A4%D7%93%D7%99%D7%94:%D7%A2%D7%A7%D7%A8%D7%95%D7%A0%D7%95%D7%AA_%D7%95%D7%A7%D7%95%D7%95%D7%99%D7%9D_%D7%9E%D7%A0%D7%97%D7%99%D7%9D) that each of the writers should follow.
-Therefore, we need several different sources of data, but it is recommended that each of them will deal with various topics, in order to prevent biases.

-The sources I was satisfied with them are:
+The data collecting task was challenging, because one corpus tends to follow the same register through its texts.
+In terms of registers, data from a single source tends to be identical or very close from a integrator.
+Examples: In a journal or a newspaper there is an editor who makes sure that the texts are written in a certain style and for a certain readership; in Wikipedia there are [guidelines](https://he.wikipedia.org/wiki/%D7%95%D7%99%D7%A7%D7%99%D7%A4%D7%93%D7%99%D7%94:%D7%A2%D7%A7%D7%A8%D7%95%D7%A0%D7%95%D7%AA_%D7%95%D7%A7%D7%95%D7%95%D7%99%D7%9D_%D7%9E%D7%A0%D7%97%D7%99%D7%9D) that each of the writers should follow; In a group WhatsApp conversation participants tend to talk "at the same height".
+Furthermore in order to prevent biases, it is recommended that each of them will deal with various topics, thus avoiding the classifier perceiving the wrong phenomenon, i.e. to really classify by topics when we want it to classify by register.

+In practice, I used sources that by my understanding supposed to cover all the registers:
-- [Ben Yehuda Project](https://github.com/projectbenyehuda) - a huge library of public domain Hebrew literary texts, most of them are very old.
+- [Ben Yehuda Project](https://github.com/projectbenyehuda) - a huge library of public domain Hebrew literary texts (copyrights were expired), most of them are very old.
+Since these are literary works, especially those written at a time when it was more common to write in "high" language, I assumed that it will be a good source for "high" sentences.
-- [Thinks](https://thinkil.co.il/) - A website includes articles in medium-high level.
+- [Thinks](https://thinkil.co.il/) - A website includes articles in medium-high level in various topics, like philosophy, psychology and physics.
 - The [Hebrew Wikipedia](https://he.wikipedia.org/) as it was collected by NITE in 2013.
-(To get it, browse [here](https://hlp.nite.org.il/WebCorpora.aspx))
+(To get it, browse [here](https://hlp.nite.org.il/WebCorpora.aspx).)
+Being an encyclopedia, its entries deal with a wide variety of topics, Most of them were written in "medium" register.
-- WhatsApp chats - group chats that I got from my family members as they exported by the application itself.
+- WhatsApp chats -  The popular app allows you to export the chats to text files.
+Most of the chats are group chats that I got from my family members as they were exported by the application.

 For privacy and copyrights reasons, I can't publish the data itself, so I put an example file in each of the folders (except of "thinks" that the script itself download the pages from the website).